 Every foreigner who legally enters Bolivia with a Specific Purpose Visa

-on a tourist visa) may apply for residency in Bolivia, although applying for residency does not guarantee it will be granted.
-Not everyone qualifies to apply for Bolivian citizenship, at least, not immediately.
+may apply for residency in Bolivia, although applying for residency does not guarantee it will be granted.
+On the other hand, not everyone qualifies to apply for Bolivian citizenship, at least, not immediately.

 1) You can apply for Bolivian citizenship as a foreigner who is not married to a Bolivian and has no children born in Bolivia, after you have lived in Bolivia for 3 (three) continuous, uninterrupted years.